AntonSol919/linkspace/homepage/index.md

 The users can use a chat app to talk to a group and open a different app to play scrabble with that same group.

 Similarly, from a developer's perspective, building something new can be fun.
-Building something new and having to build and manage a server, user accounts, groups, etc is a lot less fun.
+Building something new and having to build and manage servers, user accounts, groups, etc is a lot less fun.

 Reason 2: I wanted to provide an alternative answer to a key question that underpins how our society uses digital systems.